 The way we do things is just as important and what we do.
-Our Values (how we behave and make decisions at work), developed with our staff are: Kindness, Openness and Excellence.
+Our Values (how we behave and make decisions at work), developed with our staff, are:

+- Kindness

+- Openness

+- Excellence

-To support staff to live our values every day, we have a behavioural framework, defining the standards we should all expect of ourselves and each other.
-Our behavioural framework can be found in Annex 1.
+To support staff to live our values every day, we have a behaviour framework defining the standards we should all expect of ourselves and each other.

-The relationship between our Purpose, Ambition, Strategic Objectives, and Values is shown below; this also incorporates the enabling strategies.
+The relationship between our purpose, ambition, strategic objectives and values is shown below.
+This also incorporates the enabling strategies we require.